-Sitting on the edge of the Dark Peak, and overlooking the White Peak, the Great Ridge is fantastic, with some of the best views across the Edale Valley to Kinder Scout on one side, and the Hope Valley down the other.
+Sitting on the edge of the Dark Peak, and overlooking the White Peak, the Great Ridge is fantastic, with some of the best views.
+Views of the Edale Valley to Kinder Scout on one side, and the Hope Valley down the other.

 It sounds challenging, but it’s not.
 The Great Ridge itself is a (mostly) stone paved path along the top of a ridge.
-You can also keep the walk short and easy, and stay up there, enjoying the views all around of the Peak District.
+You can keep the walk short and easy, by staying up there, enjoying the views all around of the Peak District.

-However, for this guide, you will descend off the ridge, through the fields, to reach the village of Castleton.
+However, for this route, you will descend off the ridge, through the fields, to reach the village of Castleton.
 From there you will venture up Cave Dale.

 Cave Dale is one of the most wonderful places I have walked in the Peak District.
 It’s a dry limestone valley, tucked away, like a hidden secret.
 This part of the walk is a little more challenging, but not a crazy amount.
 More so because it’s uphill, and on some loose rocks.